jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/p3.png" style="border:none;width:60%">
 </div>

-Like other hyperparameters for training, the process is trial and error.
-In fact, we use a relatively high $$ \lambda $$ in this problem because there are only a few trainable parameters in the model.
-In real life problems, $$ \lambda $$ is lower because we are dealing with larger amounts of trainable parameters.
+Like other hyperparameters, the selection process is trial and error.
+In fact, we use a relatively high $$ \lambda $$ because there are only a few trainable parameters in the model.
+In real life problems, $$ \lambda $$ is much lower because the number of trainable parameters are usually in millions.

 There is another interesting observation.
 The loss may jump up sharply and drop to the previous level after a few thousand iterations.
 ```